pivotal-cf/redis-reference-architecture/README.md

 ## multiple-redis-high-availability
 This example architecture uses two Redis servers in order to ensure availability of the Redis cache in the event of downtime for one server.
+Note that this does not guarantee any additional uptime beyond the SLI/SLO.

 ### Uptime during an on-demand Redis upgrade
 During an upgrade-all errand that is available to on-demand Redis services, all Redis servers could